DataResponsibly/we-are-ai/modules/who lives who dies who decides/_posts/2000-04-02-the-trolley-problem.md

 #### Try (15 min)

-Individually complete this [online version of the Trolley Problem](https://www.moralmachine.net/) with self-driving cars.
+Individually complete The Moral Machine, an [online version of the Trolley Problem](https://www.moralmachine.net/) with self-driving cars.
 When you finish, click the red ‘yes’ button to see your results (you don’t need to enter any personal information).

 <br>